 The REPEL call represents being hit with such force that you are thrown backward.
 If you are subject to REPEL you should move directly away from the source of the call in a straight line for 10 metres, or until you reach a physical obstacle (environment, not a person).

 Some abilities will enable you to ignore the effects of certain calls.
-The RESIST call demonstrates your resistance to the call that just hit you and when you make it you may ignore the effect of the call that just hit you.
+The RESIST call demonstrates your resistance to the call that just hit you and when you make it you may ignore the effect of the call that just hit you (except for SLAY unless briefed otherwise).
 If the call was dealt by Melee you still lose a hit.

 RESIST is always a reactive call.